fuji-184/fuji-184/README.md

 ## Hi there 👋

 My name is Fuji Santoso.
-I'm an undergraduate student at UPN "Veteran" Jawa Timur.
+I'm a fresh graduated student at UPN "Veteran" Jawa Timur.

 ## 📊 My GitHub Statistics